brett-hosking/tsplot/README.md

 # timsie

 ## Setup
-### Install PIP
+### It is recommended that you install pip and create a virtual environment
     sudo apt-get install python3-pip

-### It is recommended that you create a virtual environment
     sudo pip3 install virtualenv

-### Create a virtual environment for timsie
     virtualenv timsie_env

 ### Activate the environment